-Children and young people who have a disability have the exact needs as other children and young people but may also have additional needs associated with their disability.
-For example, additional steps may be needed to promote their wellbeing, or they may be at an increased risk of abuse due to their vulnerability.
-Research has shown that children with mental or physical disabilities are more likely to be abused than non-disabled children.
+Children and young people who have a disability have the same needs as other children and young people, but may also have additional needs associated with their disability.
+For example, additional steps may be needed to promote their wellbeing or they may be at an increased risk of abuse due to their vulnerability.
+Research has shown that children with a mental or physical disability are more likely to be abused than non-disabled children.2